 What is involved?

-The mentoring program sees each student matched with a female mentor recruited from a variety of STEM backgrounds.
+The coaching program sees each student matched with a female coach recruited from a variety of STEM backgrounds.
 Together they construct personal goals for the student.
 This might include discussing study options and career pathways, undertaking further extension work with support from their mentor, developing ideas based on learnings from the camp or working on a project.

 Curious Minds is an invitational program.
-Students are invited based on their performance in the Australian Mathematics Competition, Computational and Algorithmic Thinking Competition and the Big Science Competition.
-The program also targets girls who are disadvantaged, rural/remote and/or Indigenous.
-Students will be identified and invitations sent to schools.
+Students are invited based on their performance in the Australian Mathematics Competition, Computational and Algorithmic Thinking competition and the Big Science Competition.

 Who is behind Curious Minds?